may5bee/sandbox/_projects/INBLOOM.md

 ![Alt]({{site.baseurl}}/img/inbloom/blame.jpeg)

-Scary?

-Yet, we are drawn to chaos.

-Think of Hong Kong's Kowloon Walled City and how it has captured popular imagination:

 "The Kowloon Walled City in Hong Kong was once the most densely populated place on earth, a teeming hive of interlinking high-rises that few dared to enter buy 33,000 people called home.
 Demolished two decades ago, the virtually lawless labyrinth still lives on in movies, books and even a Japanese theme park"

 ![Alt]({{site.baseurl}}/img/inbloom/kowloon.jpeg)